J. Daniel Hasty

 Biography

-Daniel studies language variation, especially morphosyntactic variation in Southern English, through a blend of quantitative sociolinguistic and syntactic field methods.
-The bulk of his work has focused on the double modal construction of Southern English (e.g., I might could go to the store), looking at this morphosyntactic feature from a variety of approaches.
+A large part of his work has focused on the double modal construction of Southern English (e.g., I might could go to the store), looking at this morphosyntactic feature from a variety of approaches.
 From a theoretical standpoint, Daniel has published articles on the double modal’s structure as well as arguments for viewing this feature as an example of micro-parametric variation in English.
-From a sociolinguistic perspective, Daniel has written articles based on his quantitative sociolinguistic analyses of double modal acceptance and usage in Northeast Tennessee as well as the broader South.
+From a sociolinguistic perspective, Daniel has written articles based on quantitative sociolinguistic analyses of double modal acceptance and usage in Northeast Tennessee and the broader South.

 Education